ResearchComputing/Summer_Camp_2023/Day_Three/XDMOD/README.md

 levelfs
 ```
 ```
-Purpose: This function shows the current fair share priority of a specified user.
+Purpose: This function shows the current fair share priority of a specified user and their institution.
-A value of 1 indicates average priority compared to other users in an account.
+A value of 1 indicates actual usage matches expected usage.
-A value of < 1 indicates lower than average priority
+A value of < 1 indicates actual usage is more than expected usage.
 	(longer than average queue waits)
-A value of > 1 indicates higher than average priority
+A value of > 1 indicates actual usage is less than expected usage
 	(shorter than average queue waits)
+Note: It is possible to have high priority in a given account
+      and low priority for your institution as a whole, and vise-versa.
+      Both numbers affect your queue wait times.

 Usage: levelfs [userid]
 Hint: levelfs ralphie